alexthecat123/ESProFile/README.md

 #### 5) Random Read
 Reads random block numbers from your drive, printing any read errors along the way.
 This is really useful for exercising your drive's ability to seek reliably, since the next block that's going to be accessed could be anywhere on the disk.
 Note that this test will perform a number of reads that is equal to the number of blocks that your drive contains, which does not guarantee that every block on the drive will be accessed due to the randomness.
 Some may not be accessed at all, and others may be accessed multiple times, but things should be evenly distributed for the most part.
 #### 6) Random Write
-Just like the random read test, except this one does writes intead of reads.
+Just like the random read test, except this one does writes instead of reads.
 #### 7) Butterfly Read
 This test goes through and reads the highest block on the disk, followed by the lowest, adds one to the lower bound and subtracts one from the upper bound, and then repeats until every block on the disk has been accessed, printing errors along the way.
 So on a 5MB ProFile, this would look like 25FF -> 0 -> 25FE -> 1 -> 25FC -> 2, and so on.
 This leads to the heads taking long strokes across the disk, gradually becoming shorter and shorter as we reach the middle of the disk, and then gradually becoming longer and longer again until the numbers have fully reversed and we reach the ends of the disk again.
 Due to the long strokes of the heads, this is good for stressing the positioning mechanism and testing seek reilability, but maybe not quite as good as the unpredictability of the random read test.
 However, unlike the random read test, this one guarantees that every block on the disk will be visited.
 #### 8) Butterfly Write